KARL WHITEHOUSE LOOKS AT THE HISTORY OF WOLVES V CRYSTAL PALACE

 Bobby Mimms Played for Crystal Palace 1996 made 1 appearance and was goalkeeping coach at Wolves 2001-2008.

-Shaun Derry Played for Crystal Palace in three spells 2002-2005, 2007-2008 loan deal and 2008-2010 made in total 226 appearances and scored 3 goals and Joined Wolves August 2023 as first team coach part of the new management setup there.
+Shaun Derry Played for Crystal Palace in three spells 2002-2005, 2007-2008 loan deal and 2008-2010 made in total of 226 appearances and scored 3 goals He joined Wolves August 2023 as first-team coach part of the new management setup there and sacked along with the manager Gary O’Neil in December 2024

 ARTICLE BY KARL WHITEHOUSE